Why is Falun Gong persecuted in China?

 Just seven years after being introduced to the public in China, Falun Gong went from being widely popular throughout the country to becoming the number one enemy of the Chinese Communist Party (CCP).

-In July 1999, a brutal campaign targeted the 100 million people practicing Falun Gong as well as their relatives, friends and coworkers.
-In a draconian crackdown not seen since the Cultural Revolution, book burnings, mass-arrests and imprisonment, torture and forced reeducation was unleashed across China.
+In July 1999, a brutal campaign targeted the 100 million people practicing Falun Gong, as well as their relatives, friends, and coworkers.
+In a draconian crackdown not seen since the Cultural Revolution, book burnings, mass-arrests and imprisonment, torture and forced reeducation were unleashed across China.
 Virtually everyone in China was either targeted or forced to be complicit.

 But why?
 What led up to the brutal crackdown?

-The core reason is thought, that the CCP is a totalitarian regime.
-Even though trying to disguise itself as an authoritarian.
+The core reason is that the CCP is a totalitarian regime, despite trying to disguise itself as an authoritarian regime.
 What is the difference?

-They’re both forms dictatorship.
-But authoritarian regime still allows certain institutions exist outside of its control.
-Totalitarian regime, on the other hand, wants to control everything — all public and private life is under absolute control of the ruler, or the Party.
+Both totalitarian regimes and authoritarian regimes are forms of dictatorships.
+But an authoritarian regime still allows certain institutions to exist outside of its control.
+A totalitarian regime, on the other hand, wants to control everything — all public and private life is under absolute control of the ruler, or the Party.
 It doesn’t allow any competing or opposing views or political parties.
-Under totalitarian regime, there is no independent press or judicial system.
+Under a totalitarian regime, there is no independent press or judicial system.
 It’s like Leninist or Stalinist systems — they can do anything to you, and if they decide so, they can make you disappear.
-And so, any independent force in society — be it political, religious, or other, has to be brought under its control, or becomes the enemy.
+Thus, any independent force in society — be it political, religious, or other — has to be brought under its control, or it becomes the enemy.

 1. Massive Popularity and Rapid Growth of Falun Gong